4 Billion Years On

 This month in numbers

-April 2026 in Jordan saw an average temperature of 20.23°C, an anomaly of +2.3°C compared to the 1961–1990 baseline, ranking as the 10th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April for land temperature on record, with an anomaly of +1.1°C.
+Jordan experienced its 10th warmest April on record in 2026, with an average temperature of 20.23°C, marking an anomaly of +2.3°C compared to the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C.

 What changed